olulesi/project-2/README.md

 <!-- <img src="src/styles/images/showPageProject2.gif" /> -->
 <img src="src/styles/images/showPageProject2-op.gif" />

-With each meal card there was a link to the detailed show page of that specific meal using the id of the meal to uniquely identify each meal
+With each meal card there was a link to the detailed show page of that specific meal using the id of the meal to uniquely identify each meal in the request we sent to the mealdb api.

 ```
 import React from 'react'